 Services covered at no cost

 The following services are covered by Part B preventive screenings.
 While most of these screenings are provided at no additional cost if you are enrolled in Part B, some of them do have eligibility requirements and frequency limitations.
-Check the appropriate section of Medicare’s official Preventive Services PDF to learn more about a specific test.
+Check the appropriate section of Medicare’s official Preventive Services webpage to learn more about a specific test.

 Abdominal aortic aneurysm screening: Medicare covers a one-time abdominal aortic aneurysm ultrasound for people at risk.
 You’re considered at risk if you have a family history of abdominal aortic aneurysms, or you’re a man 65–75 and have smoked at least 100 cigarettes in your lifetime.

 Alcohol misuse screening and counseling: Adults with Medicare (including pregnant women) who use alcohol, but don’t meet the medical criteria for alcohol dependency

 Bone mass measurements: Medicare covers bone mass measurements to see if you’re at risk for broken bones due to osteoporosis.
 Osteoporosis is a disease where your bones become weak and brittle.
 In general, the lower your bone density, the higher your risk for a fracture.
 Bone mass measurement results will help you and your doctor choose the best way to keep your bones strong.